Synonymous64/Praj-Portfolio/praj-portfolio/content/projects/wallpaperapp.md

 showInProjects: true
 ---

-A simple and brillant wallpaper app, that let you store, upload, remove, download and set wallpapers on your phone as well as desktop
+A simple and brillant wallpaper app, that let you store, upload, remove, download and set wallpapers on your phone as well as desktop.